yevgenyivanov/Networking_Final_Project/README.md

 as we've mentioned before, the meaning of noise is capturing packets of whatsapp in wireshark, while using Spotify in the background.

-fig. 2 - noise , no filtered:
+fig. 2 - noise , not filtered:

 <img src="resources/readme_pictures/with_noise/IMD_spotify_text_all_protocols.png"  width="70%">

-fig. 3 - noise , no filtered:
+fig. 3 - noise , not filtered:

 <img src="resources/readme_pictures/with_noise/PDF_spoitfy_pics_all_protocols.png"  width="70%">

-as we can see from the fig. 2 (packet length) above, since we didn't apply any filtering on the traffic , all of the packets are seen as "bursts" , hence the ranges of IMD are really small and close to 0 (this is due to the fact the Spotify keeps sending packets non-stop ,as long as we keep using it in the background). therefore, in the fig. 3 (PDF graph), we can see that without the filtering , we got a lot of packets with a very small range of IMD values , which made the PDF graph have an equal probability for each IMD of the packets ,and it wasn't able to detect the IMD values since they are very simillar.
+as we can see from the IMD (packet length) above, since we didn't apply any filtering on the traffic , all of the packets are seen as "bursts" , hence the ranges of IMD are really small and close to 0 (this is due to the fact the Spotify keeps sending packets non-stop ,as long as we keep using it in the background). therefore, in the PDF graph, we can see that without the filtering , we got a lot of packets with a very small range of IMD values , which made the PDF graph have an equal probability for each IMD of the packets ,and it wasn't able to detect the IMD values since they are very simillar.

 this is why we decided to filter the traffic : the filters we have applied in this part (as we've mentioned in the documentation) are : tls || tcp || udp || quic , since tls is the protocol of whatssapp and all the others are protocols of Spotify .

-fig. 2 - noise , filtered:
+IMD - noise , filtered:

 <img src="resources/readme_pictures/with_noise/applied_filters/IMD_picturesonly_spotify_tls_or_tcp_.png"  width="70%">

-fig. 3 - noise , filtered:
+PDF - noise , filtered:

 <img src="resources/readme_pictures/with_noise/applied_filters/PDF_picturesonly_spotify_tls_or_tcp_.png"  width="70%">